danielfett/draft-dpop/main.md

 !---
 Figure: Access Token Response {#token-response}

-The example response in (#token-response) included a refresh token, which the client can use to obtain a new access token when the previous one expires.
+The example response in (#token-response) includes a refresh token which the client can use to obtain a new access token when the previous one expires.
 Refreshing an access token is a token request using the `refresh_token` grant type made to the authorization server's token endpoint.
-As with all access token requests, the client makes it a DPoP request by including a DPoP proof, which is shown in the (#token-request-rt) example (extra line breaks and whitespace for display purposes only).
+As with all access token requests, the client makes it a DPoP request by including a DPoP proof, as shown in the (#token-request-rt) example (extra line breaks and whitespace for display purposes only).

 !---